akifmK/LCD_anim_genrator/README.md

 # Arduino LCD Animation Generator
- Takes frames and turns them into 20x16 pixel animation.
+Takes gif and turns it into 20x16 pixel animation.
 Outputs .ino file for Arduino that has an LCD screen connected to it.

-I originally made this to play "Bad Apple!!" on an LCD display.

 The Arduino UNO can have a maximum of 31 looping frames with this method.

+!!
+For I2C modules  !!

+Check the original version TheFel0x/Arduino-LCD-Animation-Generator

 # Example